T90allred/Angular-Practice/README.md

 # Angular-Practice
-Collection of Angular practice and Apps
+Collection of Angular apps and practice